Series: Person of Interest

 - Sameen Shaw (Sarah Shahi), a Distaff Counterpart to Reese.

-- Decima Technologies, a shadowy private intelligence organization based in China which first tries to control The Machine, and, when that fails, brings into being a rival AI called Samaritan.
+- Decima Technologies, a shadowy private intelligence organization based in China which tries to control The Machine.

 - Vigilance, a group of people opposed to the lack of personal privacy caused by government and corporate data mining actions, who became radical enough to start killing the people they considered the most egregious offenders.

-- The Brotherhood, a tech-savvy street gang that moves to take over the drug trade in New York in the wake of the destruction of HR and the neutralization of the Russians in Season 3.
+- The Brotherhood, a tech-savvy street gang that moves to take over the drug trade in New York.